Websoft9Archive/ansible-template/docs/stack-deployment.md

 - If RabbitMQ has been deployed, go to [Initial Installation](/zh/stack-installation.md) to complete the operation.
 - If not, you need to deploy RabbitMQ to your cloud server first.

-We offer two scenarios for RabbitMQ deployment and results are the same.
+We offer two schemes for RabbitMQ deployment and results are the same.

 ## Deploy by Image